Geek, gamer, writer, graphic artist. Ced's favorite shows and adventures are those that allow him to enjoy the world from his bedroom.

 What Types of Chinese Noodles Are Commonly Eaten in Singapore?

-At practically all Chinese noodle stalls in Singapore, the following options are available
+At Chinese noodle stalls in Singapore, especially those in hawker centers, food courts, and kopitiams, the following options are available

 - You Mian: Thin yellow noodles.